-Operating leases are charged to the Statement of Comprehensive Net Expenditure on a straight-line basis over the term of the lease.
-Operating lease incentives received are recognised as a reduction in the rental expenses and are allocated over the lease term on a straight line basis.
+Operating leases are charged to the Statement of Comprehensive Net Expenditure on a straightline basis over the term of the lease as in Note 12.
+The FSA holds a significant lease for its rental of Aviation House, intending to vacate at a break point in February 2018.
+FSA sublets areas of the building to tenants including other government departments.
+Operating lease incentives received are recognised as a reduction in the rental expenses and are allocated over the lease term on a straight-line basis.
 The FSA does not currently have any finance lease liabilities.

-1.12 Audit Costs
+1.14 Audit Costs

 A charge reflecting the cost of the audit is included in the operating costs.
-The FSAiW is audited by the Comptroller and Auditor General (C&AG) of the National Audit Office.
-No charge by the C&AG is made for this service, but a non cash charge representing the cost of the audit is included in the accounts.
+The FSA is audited by the Comptroller and Auditor General (C&AG) of the National Audit Office.
+No cash charge by the C&AG is made for this service but a non-cash charge representing the cost of the audit is included in the accounts.
+The C&AG did not provide any non-Audit services to the FSA during the year.

-1.13 Value Added Tax
+1.15 Value Added Tax

+The net amount of Value Added Tax (VAT) due to or from Her Majesty's Revenue and Customs is shown as a receivable or payable on the Statement of Financial Position.
 Irrecoverable VAT is charged to the Statement of Comprehensive Net Expenditure, or if it is incurred on the purchase of a non-current asset, it is capitalised in the cost of the asset.